Erfangithub/Practice_Hands-On-Machine-Learning_2019_By_Aurelien-Geron/README.md

 ## Practice_Hands-On-Machine-Learning_2019_By_Aurélien Géron

 - #### This repository contains my code practice of the chapters I've studied regarding the book entitled "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" (Released September 2019) by Aurélien Géron.
+The book has a total of 19 chapters (1-19).

 ## Installation
 - ### Chapters 2-9: